-To continue this research during this month and beyond, we are using walking, mapping, sensing and talking, to explore how to be together again.
-We will be mapping out the ways in which various organisations have cultivated and shared non-monetary resources with each other in order to help one another sustain themselves.
-In doing so we will also question what our non-monetary desires, aspirations and motivations are for the work we continue to make.
+To continue this research during this month and beyond, we are using walking, mapping, sensing, reading and conversations, to explore the ways in which various artists/cultural workers/organisations have cultivated and shared non-monetary resources with each other in order to help one another sustain themselves.
+In doing so we will also question what our desires, aspirations and motivations are for the work we continue to make.

-Throughout, we are thinking about our relationship to the future post-covid world we want to see.
-We hope that we can use this map to help us imagine together- contributing to a mode of thinking that does not capitulate to the realism of the present?
+We hope that we can use this process to help us imagine together- ‘contributing to a mode of thinking that does not capitulate to the realism of the present.’
 (Jackie Wang, Carceral Capitalism)

 Read the transcript: Ishwari Bhalerao

 This is a list of things we have watched, read, listened to, that has influenced our thinking for and during this residency.

 “I want to ask you individually, what your relation to futurity is, and refusing to capitulate imaginative potential might help us get there?
 So refusing these liberal frames, refusing to be satisfied with the state, or be satisfied with a particular organisation or social life etc. How that relates to the future you’re envisioning, and what words, feelings, emotions, reflections come up for you when you think about the future? … I always like to ask people what are you doing?
 What’s the first thing you’re doing in that place?”

 “I think I would make lots of art.
 I would write loads, have lots of dinner parties, and just be you know, around people.
 And have community.”